Monsieur-Nico/textConvert/CONTRIBUTING.md

 - Fork and create a feature branch for your changes.
 - Ensure all tests pass and code is linted/formatted before opening a pull request.
 - Use the provided PR template and follow the commit message guidelines.

+## Documentation Requirements

+When adding or changing any **public function**:

+- Follow the step-by-step instructions in [docs/ADDING_FUNCTION.md](docs/ADDING_FUNCTION.md).
+- Update [README.md](README.md) (Features section and API Reference table).
+- Update [docs/API.md](docs/API.md) (detailed API entry).
+- Update [docs/RECIPES.md](docs/RECIPES.md) (add at least one usage example or recipe, if applicable).
+- Add or update `@example` tags in JSDoc comments for all public functions to ensure TypeDoc generates accurate usage examples.
+- Ensure all documentation is clear, accurate, and up to date.

 ## Release & Publishing